FrancoMuniz/Django-Blog/README.md

 # A blog made with Django ☕

-This is a project I built to explore the Django Framework.
+This is a project I built to explore and understand the Django Framework.

 Current features: